The world is rapidly changing, and the environment needs to change. Alternative energy sources are the key to a sustainable future for our planet.

 - This form of energy is environmentally friendly and renewable.

-- It does not have as much potential as some other forms of alternative energy.
+- It does not have as much potential as other alternative energy forms.

 - Wind power is not as widely available in some areas of the world.